Manage your routing setup in Hub by creating conditional rules, adjusting provider priorities, and monitoring live traffic allocation

 Navigate to a configuration list page.

-Route - Opens the version containing that route in a new window.
+Route Opens the version that contains that route in a new window.
 The route is centered and highlighted for easy identification.

-Step - Opens the version containing that step in a new window.
-The step is displayed in the drawer and highlighted.
+Step Opens the version that contains that step in a new window.
+The step is shown in the drawer and highlighted.

-To view the routing entity on the configuration version page
+To view routing entities on the configuration version page

 Go to Orchestration > Routing configuration.